Swiip/generator-gulp-angular/docs/user-guide.md

 For the development phase, you've got the featured server behind the command `gulp serve` which support livereload of your modifications.

-It's usage is described in the chapters [Development server](#development-server) and [File watching & pre-processing](#file-watching-pre-processing)
+Its usage is described in the chapters [Development server](#development-server) and [File watching & pre-processing](#file-watching-pre-processing)

 ### `test`

-For testing a fully working test environment is shipped with some examples.
+For testing, a fully working test environment is shipped with some examples.
 It uses Karma (with `gulp test`) for the unit tests and Protractor for the end 2 end tests (with `gulp protractor`).

 More information in the [Test environment configured](#test-environment-configured) chapter.